prometheus/jmx_exporter/docs/README.md

 JMX Exporter
 =====

-JMX to Prometheus exporter: a collector that can configurable scrape and expose mBeans of a JMX target.
+JMX to Prometheus exporter:

+A collector that can configurable scrape and expose MBeans of a JMX target.

-This exporter is intended to be run as a Java Agent, exposing a HTTP server and serving metrics of the local JVM.
-It can be also run as a standalone HTTP server and scrape remote JMX targets, but this has various disadvantages, such as being harder to configure and being unable to expose process metrics (e.g., memory and CPU usage).
-In particular all the `jvm_*` metrics like `jvm_classes_loaded_total`, `jvm_threads_current`, `jvm_threads_daemon` and `jvm_memory_bytes_used` won't be availabe if using the standalone http server.
+This exporter is intended to be run as a Java Agent, exposing either an HTTP endpoint or pushing Open Telemetry metrics of the local JVM.

+It can be also run as a standalone server and scrape remote JMX targets, but this has various disadvantages, such as being harder to configure and being unable to expose process metrics (e.g., memory and CPU usage).

+In particular all the `jvm_*` metrics like `jvm_classes_loaded_total`, `jvm_threads_current`,
+`jvm_threads_daemon` and `jvm_memory_bytes_used` won't be available when using the standalone server.

+**Running the exporter as a Java agent is strongly encouraged.**

 ### **NOTES**